-Belt homers twice for career-best 19, Giants drub Mets 8-0
+Belt homers twice after grandma’s death, Giants top Mets 8-0

-NEW YORK (AP) — Brandon Belt hit two of San Francisco’s four home runs to push his career-best total to 19, rookie Sammy Long pitched into the sixth inning and the Giants trounced the slumping New York Mets 8-0 Tuesday night.
+Kapler said he expected Belt would leave the team for funeral services in the next few days, and he would have the club’s full support.

+“He just looked locked in,” Kapler said.
+“And I think that’s sort of amazing given what he experienced today.”

-After using late-game homers to steal consecutive victories from Oakland on Saturday and Sunday, San Francisco powered up early at Citi Field.
+Rookie left-hander Sammy Long pitched into the sixth inning and the Giants powered up early after using late-game homers to steal consecutive victories from Oakland on Saturday and Sunday.
 LaMonte Wade Jr. and Mike Yastrzemski also connected in the first four innings as the Giants jumped to a 7-0 advantage against rookie Tylor Megill (1-3).

+Two of San Francisco’s key veterans were pulled from the game with what Kapler said were minor injuries.

-The lone concern for the Giants: seven-time All-Star catcher Buster Posey was removed with left knee discomfort in the fifth, one inning after being visited behind the plate by manager Gabe Kapler and a trainer.
+Seven-time All-Star catcher Buster Posey is day to day after being removed with left knee discomfort in the fifth, one inning after being visited behind the plate by Kapler and a trainer.

+Shortstop Brandon Crawford was also removed with lower back tightness in the seventh, but Kapler was optimistic he’d be back in the lineup Wednesday.

 The Mets had hoped for a jolt in shortstop Francisco Lindor’s return after five weeks away with a right oblique strain.
 Instead, they managed five hits and lost for the ninth time in 11 games.

-Belt ended a 2-for-30 skid with two homers and a single in his first three plate appearances and added an RBI infield single in the eighth for his season-high fourth hit.
-The 33-year-old had never topped 18 homers in the big leagues.
+New York is 61-64 after leading the NL East for nearly three months.

+“We don’t have a lot of time,” Lindor said.
+“We can say we have a lot of time, but we don’t.
+Thirty-seven games (left), it’s time to go.
+It’s been time to go.
+We’ve got to find a way.”

 The major league-leading Giants have won 20 of 27 games while trying to hold off the Dodgers in the NL West.
 San Francisco entered Tuesday with a 2 1/2-game lead.